hwipl/blog/drafts/tc-bpf_from_c/README.md

 * Remove qdisc on network interface

+TODO: add reference to code snippets?
+This document ends with a list of complete code snippets?
+At the end of this document, you can find complete code snippets in the last sections?

 ## Creating a BPF Program

+TODO: add figure?

 Attaching and using a BPF program as described in the sections below requires a BPF program that is compatible with TC.
 When passing packets to the BPF